gameworkerkim/gameworkerkim/README.md

 ### Dennis Kim (김호광)

-This is the story of an assembly-generation programmer living in — and observing — the last era when networks still advanced humanity, before they finished parallelizing the human.
+This is the story of an assembly-generation programmer living in—and observing—the last era when networks still advanced humanity, before they finished parallelizing the human.

-Former CEO of Cyworld (35M users) · Investor · Web3 Investor · threat-intel & quant researcher · Microsoft Azure MVP (2015–2023, 9 consecutive years)
+Former CEO of Cyworld (35M users) · Investor · Web3 Investor · Cyber Threat Intelligence & Quantitative Researcher · Microsoft Azure MVP (2015–2023, 9 consecutive years)

 Independent researcher, builder, and investor at the intersection of cyber threat intelligence, AI-driven quantitative investing, and Web3.

-Over 28+ years across game security, Cyworld, and blockchain, I've focused on turning breaking security incidents and market events into open-source research, software, and threat intelligence—often within 24–48 hours.
+Over 28 years of experience spanning game security, social platforms (Cyworld), and blockchain, I transform breaking security incidents and market events into open-source research, software, and threat intelligence—often within 24–48 hours.

 Beyond the terminal, I write essays on art, literature, and culture, exploring the questions technology alone cannot answer.